-The county office staff prepare the initial remittance and final remittance to CalPERS.
+The county office prepares the initial remittance and final remittance to CalPERS.

-- 4. Effective July 1, 2017, pension retirement contributions must be submitted electronically.
-See Circular Letter 200-006-17. - 5.
-CalPERS Appointment Reconciliation. - 6.
-CalPERS Undeliverable Address Reports Update address in my/CalPERS. - 7.
-Reconcile my|CalPERS billing and payment accounts to the county. - 8.
-Process miscellaneous forms and documents based on CalPERS request. - 9.
-Main point of contact between CalPERS and the districts.
+- 4. Effective July 1, 2017, pension retirement contributions must be submitted electronically (see Circular Letter 200-006-17). - 5.
+CalPERS Appointment Reconciliation - 6.
+CalPERS Undeliverable Address Reports update addresses in "my|CalPERS." - 7.
+Reconcile "my|CalPERS" billing and payment accounts to the county. - 8.
+Process miscellaneous forms and documents pursuant to a CalPERS request. - 9.
+Act as the main point of contact between CalPERS and the districts.